YauheniNatynchyk/Coursework-Planner/readme.md

 # Welcome to your coursework planner

-This is how you will plan and manage your coursework at CYF.
+This is how you will plan and manage your coursework at MigraCode.
 You will add all your work as issues to your fork of this repository, and then use a [project board](https://github.com/CodeYourFuture/Coursework-Planner/projects?query=is%3Aopen) to manage your work.
 This is broadly how all technical projects are managed, so you will need lots of practice.
 Get started today.

 ## 1. How to get set up

 1. Fork [this repo](https://github.com/CodeYourFuture/Coursework-Planner/) to your own GitHub
 2. Turn on `issues` in the `settings`

 You must fork to your personal Github account.
-Forks created in the CYF org will be deleted by a bot.

 ## 2. Every module, you will add your work as issues